 The maximum B&I loan guarantee is 80 percent for loans of $5 million or less, 70 percent for loans between $5 and $10 million, and 60 percent for loans exceeding $10 million.
 Generally loans to a single borrower are capped at $10 million, though several exceptions apply.

-For B&I loan guarantees in general, a borrower must be engaged in or proposing to engage in a business that will provide employment and improve the economic or environmental climate.
+For all B&I loan guarantees, a borrower must be engaged in or proposing to engage in a business that will provide employment and improve the economic or environmental climate.

 B&I loans are generally available in rural areas, which include all areas other than towns of more than 50,000 people and those contiguous or adjacent to urbanized areas.
-However, in 2014 USDA clarified that, in addition to strictly rural projects, food aggregation and distribution enterprises that are located in non-rural areas are also eligible to receive loan guarantees, so long as those entities meet certain criteria, including selling a portion of the product in underserved communities.
-This allows aggregation and distribution facilities to be located nearer to the ultimate consumer market, thereby improving the economics of the business and increasing economic returns to the farmers supplying the market.
+However, in 2014 USDA clarified that, in addition to strictly rural projects, food aggregation and distribution enterprises that are located in non-rural areas are also eligible to receive loan guarantees.
+These enterprises were deemed eligible so long as they meet certain criteria, including selling a portion of the product in underserved communities.
+This expansion allows aggregation and distribution facilities to be located closer to consumer markets, thereby improving the economics of the business and increasing economic returns to the farmers supplying the market and the surrounding community.

-Since Congress established the B&I program in 2008, USDA has invested more than $240 million in local and regional food enterprise development through B&I loan guarantees.
-These loan guarantees have helped more than 100 businesses create hundreds of new jobs in rural America.
+Since Congress first established the B&I program in 2008, USDA has invested more than $250 million in local and regional food enterprise development through B&I loan guarantees.
+These loan guarantees have helped more than 150 businesses create hundreds of new jobs in rural America.

 The B&I loan program has been used to:

-Read more about how the B&I program has helped grow local food enterprises:
+Read more about how the B&I program has helped grow local food enterprises via the National Sustainable Agriculture Coalition’s (NSAC) blog:

 Loan applications are available from your local Rural Development state office.